At Miller Restoration DKI, we understand how destructive water damage can be to a home or business.

 - Advanced drying equipment and applied structural drying techniques.

 - Full monitoring services to ensure complete drying of the structure.

 - Processing and cleaning of damaged contents and clothing.

 - Full laundering and dry cleaning services.

-- Detailed listing of inventory using POI software program.
+- A detailed listing of inventory using POI software program.